Constructing Modern Highways

-The West Virginia Legislature created the West Virginia Route 2 and I-68 Authority in 1997.
-The Authority is comprised of two representatives from each of the following counties: Hancock, Brooke, Ohio, Marshall, Wetzel, Tyler, Pleasants, Wood, Monongalia and Marion.
+The West Virginia Legislature created the West Virginia Route 2 / I-68 Authority in 1997.
+The Authority is comprised of two representatives from each of the following counties: Hancock, Brooke, Ohio, Marshall, Wetzel, Tyler, Pleasants, Wood, Monongalia, and Marion.

-The objective of the Authority is to promote and advance the construction of a modern highway through the above counties for the purpose of planning and assisting in establishing economic and community development along the specified areas.
+The objective of the Authority is to promote, plan, and assist advancing the construction of the expansions of WV Route 2 and the I-68 ENERGY CORRIDOR, for the purpose of encouraging new economic and community development.

 Authority Board Members: